openstack/kolla/doc/manila-guide.rst

 Before being able to create a share, the manila with the generic driver and the DHSS mode enabled requires the definition of at least an image, a network and a share-network for being used to create a share server.
-For that back end configuration, the share server is an instance where NFS/CIFS shares are served.
+For that backend configuration, the share server is an instance where NFS/CIFS shares are served.